jdefrance7/SeniorDesignProject/README.md

 ## Getting Started

+This project uses [Git](https://git-scm.com/about) for documentation control.
+Please [download Git](https://git-scm.com/downloads) if it is not installed already.

 ### Downloading

-1. Open a terminal on the computer.
+1. Open a terminal.

 2. Navigate to the desired working directory.